 Ticket Information

-To avoid waiting in a (usually) very long ticket line at the entrance, buy your tickets online with a reserved time slot.
-If you book a guided museum tour, your ticket will be included.
+To avoid waiting in a (usually) very long ticket line at the entrance, buy your tickets or tickets with audio app with a reserved time slot online.

-Admission is free to all visitors under 18 years old, EU citizens (or long-term residents) between 18 and 25 years old, and holders of a valid Paris Museum Pass.
-At the current time, Museum Pass holders no longer need to reserve a time online but always check your pass for details in case this changes.
+Please note: Admission to the Orsay is free to all visitors under 18 years old, EU citizens (or long-term residents) between 18 and 25 years old, and holders of a valid Paris Museum Pass.

 Schedule